 - Access the Create Action pane.
 See Create and Modify Actions in Actions.

 - Select Run a Custom Action that has been uploaded to the Controller.

 - Select the custom action from the dropdown.
 All the custom actions you have created are listed here.

 - Click Save.

 The custom action is now available for assignment to a policy.

-Because a custom action script has access to the Controller file system, for security reasons you may decide to disable this functionality in a multi-tenant environment.
+Because a custom action script has access to the Controller file system, you may decide to disable this functionality in a multi-tenant environment for security reasons.

 To disable custom actions:

 - Search for the